 Teetering on the edge of the Arctic, only a three-hour flight from the UK, this staggeringly beautiful country is home to some of the world’s greatest natural wonders.
 Feel the power of immense waterfalls tumbling into mighty rivers, travel through dramatic landscapes crafted by thousands of years of volcanic activity, admire the beauty of the biggest ice cap outside of the poles or journey into the remote countryside for a once-in-a-lifetime opportunity to witness the incredible northern lights dancing across the night sky.

-Burma (or Myanmar) is hidden between India, Thailand and the Bay of Bengal.
+Burma (or Myanmar) is tucked away between India, Thailand and the Bay of Bengal.
 Described by Rudyard Kipling as ‘quite unlike any land you know about’ Burma is a beautiful country, scattered with stunning temples and home to some of the warmest people on earth.
 Years of being cut off from the outside world means this newly emerging democracy appears to have been forgotten by time; men dressed in longyis stroll colonial boulevards, temples punctuate city skylines and untouched countryside rolls towards hillside tribes.